ActianCorp/actian-code-samples/jdbc/maven_example/README.md

 ## JDBC Example using Maven

 Example of using Apache Maven to build a Java/JDBC program.
-Configration details in the pom.xml file allow the build process to automatically retrieve the Actian JDBC driver from the Maven repository.
+Configration details in the pom.xml file along with a Maven build option allow the build process to locate and retrieve the Actian JDBC driver from the Maven repository.

 Note: These instructions are written for the Windows platform.
 For Linux, use appropriate settings for the environment variables.